SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/sub-component-library.md

 <image alt="Video Call" lightImageSrc="api/videocall-light.png" darkImageSrc="api/videocall-dark.png" />

-The subcomponent used to render the participant panel that Lists all the users in the video call / livestream along with their audio and video status.
+The ParticipantsView component is used to render the participant panel that lists all the users in the video call / livestream along with their audio and video status.
 Hosts additionally are able to see user controls such as `mute participant` , `remove participant from call`.

 ```jsx
 import { ParticipantsView } from "fpe-api";